futurice/Dacne/README.md

    - Ideally a progress bar
  - Show error notifications for user and allow retrying individual requests
  - Supports easy mocking of response data and errors from unit tests
+ - Might want to conserve battery by bundling network requests (for background tasks?)

 (Architectural solutions are being explored by Olli-Matti Saario)